cengc13/cengc13.github.io/_posts/2020-04-26-final-project-midway-blog.md

 model_lr.score(X_test_fitted, y_test)
 ```

 Note that Tfi-df tokenization is not capable of dealing with multiple languages.
 Instead we should refer to other tokenizers, for example a BERT tokenizer.
-The example using `bert-base-uncase` model and tokenizer can be found in this [notebook](https://colab.research.google.com/drive/1Pesk5LFMvDXQR0EqRzVRPIBBPNqNSEbT#scrollTo=8BSCrjLN2WSX).
+The example using `bert-base-uncase` model and tokenizer can be found in this [colab notebook](https://colab.research.google.com/drive/1Pesk5LFMvDXQR0EqRzVRPIBBPNqNSEbT#scrollTo=8BSCrjLN2WSX).

 ## <a href="#part-2-multilingual-models" name="part-2-multilingual-models">Part 2: Cross-lingual Models </a>